Dyson Heydon: Personal life and legal career

-Heydon was born in Ottawa, Canada, to Muriel Naomi (née Slater) and Peter Richard Heydon (later Sir Peter).
+Heydon was born in Ottawa, Canada, in 1943, to Muriel Naomi (née Slater) and Peter Richard Heydon (later Sir Peter).
 His father, a diplomat and public servant from Sydney, met his mother (a Canadian) while both were on the staff of Richard Casey, the Australian Ambassador to the United States.
 Heydon was raised in Sydney, attending the Shore School, before going on to receive a BA in history (with the University Medal) from the University of Sydney, where he was a resident of St. Paul's College.
+His thesis concerned Napoleon.
 He was then awarded a Rhodes Scholarship to attend University College, Oxford, where he received an MA and a BCL and was awarded the Vinerian Scholarship.

 In 1967, Heydon became a fellow of Keble College, Oxford and, after graduating in 1968, he began teaching at the University of Ghana in 1969.
 In 1973 he returned to Australia and was admitted to the New South Wales Bar Association in 1973.
 At age 30, he became a professor of law at the University of Sydney, the youngest person to reach that position.
 Heydon was elected dean of the University of Sydney Law School in 1978, serving a one-year term.
-He left to become a barrister, working at Selborne Chambers, where his colleagues included future High Court colleague William Gummow and New South Wales Supreme Court judge Roderick Meagher.
-He was appointed a Queen's Counsel (QC) in 1987.
+He left to become a barrister, working at Selborne Chambers, where his colleagues included future High Court colleague William Gummow and New South Wales Supreme Court judge Roddy Meagher.
+He was appointed a Queen's Counsel (QC) in 1987 on the advice of Michael Kirby.
 In 1999, the Supreme Court of NSW found Heydon negligent in the advice he had given to the NRMA in 1994 concerning its demutualisation.
 The negligence ruling was overturned on appeal.
 The appeal judgment set a precedent on professional negligence.

 In 1977, Heydon married Pamela Elizabeth Smith, with Gummow as the best man.
 They had four children.
 Pamela Heydon died on 13 June 2017 at the age of 66.